rubenreh/Transaction-Management/README.md

 ## Overview

 **Mo Money** is a C++ project designed to manage financial transactions and generate detailed reports.
+This project was apart of my first year curriculum.
 The system allows users to add deposits and withdrawals, track the balance over time, and produce a summary of all transactions.
 This project demonstrates the use of object-oriented programming principles, file I/O, and basic financial calculations.

 ## Features